Anger Management Techniques

 Hopefully, this will help you feel calmer and have a clearer perspective on what happened.
 Then you may want to address and discuss the issue with the person you felt angry towards.

-Mindfulness might be a helpful technique to increase your self-awareness and let go of strong emotions.
+Mindfulness might be a helpful technique to increase self-awareness and let go of strong emotions.

 It also helps us to develop the skill of being able to step back and view a difficult situation from a more grounded perspective.